danhphan/git-tutorial/0-installation.md

 ## Setup SSH key

-Now our git configuration is completed and we ready to work with git.
-However, each time we want to push (upload) files to GitHub, we have to associate out local machine with our GitHub account.
+Now our git configuration is completed and we are ready to work with git.
+However, each time we want to push (upload) files to GitHub, we have to associate the local machine with our GitHub account.

-Setting up **SSH key** helps with authentication every time we want to push local commits to the web client GitHub.
+Setting up SSH key helps with authentication every time we want to push local commits to the web client GitHub.
 Please follow the instructions
-[here](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create ssh-key and adding it the github account.
+[here](https://help.github.com/en/enterprise/2.17/user/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to create ssh-key and adding it to your GitHub account.
 We have briefly outlined the commands needed for this step below, and please refer to the link above for more detailed explanations.

 - Generating a new SSH key: